 Know Your Borrowing Needs Up Front

 ARM loans are safer than ever, but only if you know what you’re doing.
 Before you choose, do your math.
 Decide how long you’re going to stay in the home.

 Calculate how much you can afford to see your ARM rate increase when your loan rate becomes variable.

 Current mortgage rates for ARMs run significantly lower than those of fixed mortgages.
-You'll want to compare both the loan's start rate and fully-indexed rate when you shop for an ARM.Click to see today's rates (Sep 24th, 2017)
+You’ll want to compare both the loan’s start rate and fully-indexed rate when you shop for an ARM.Verify your new rate (Mar 23rd, 2019)